-Dr. Dodds feels that to accurately diagnose thyroid conditions, we should be running a complete thyroid antibody profile.
-And veterinarians should explain to clients up front that while the test is more expensive than a T4, it will also tell us what we can rule in or out.
+Dr. Dodds feels that to accurately diagnose thyroid conditions, vets should be running a complete thyroid antibody profile.
+And veterinarians should explain to clients up front that while the test is more expensive than a T4, it will also tell them what they can rule in or out.

-Then we can compare those results with the history we have about the dog, for example, that she's been gaining weight even though she's not eating more.
+Then vets can compare those results with the history they have about the dog, for example, that she's been gaining weight even though she's not eating more.
 Or a normally happy, outgoing dog has grown withdrawn or is showing aggression for the first time ever.

 Behavior changes are actually important markers.
-Most of my clients feed their dogs exceptionally well, meaning they offer species-appropriate, fresh, non-GMO, organic diets.
-It's important for everyone to know that for dogs who are very well-nourished like the majority of my patients, often the only symptom of hypothyroidism is a very subtle change in personality or behavior.
+For dogs who are very well-nourished, often the only symptom of hypothyroidism is a very subtle change in personality or behavior.